home-assistant/developers.home-assistant/docs/config_entries_index.md

 ## Unloading entries

-Components can support unloading a config entry.
-This is optional.
-When unloading an entry, it needs to clean up all entities, unsubscribe any event listener and close all connections.
-To implement this, add `async_unload_entry(hass, entry)` to your component.
+Components can optionally support unloading a config entry.
+When unloading an entry, the component needs to clean up all entities, unsubscribe any event listener and close all connections.
+To implement this, add `async_unload_entry(hass, entry)` to your component ([example](link to example)).

 Platforms will not need to add any logic for unloading a config entry.
 The entity component will take care of this.
-If you need to clean up resources used for an entity, implement the `async_will_remove_from_hass` method on the Entity.
+If you need to clean up resources used for an entity, implement the `async_will_remove_from_hass` method on the Entity ([example](link to example)).

+## Tips for implementing Config Entries

+- [] no tips yet